 Lucius Tamm identified different minimisation strategies.
 Especially input suppliers have lots of work and investment to do in the coming years regarding copper alternatives.
 Robust varieties mostly depend on breeders, but farmers, retailers and consumers have to adapt as well.
-This applies also to plant protection products like orange oil and Clitoria, vibrational disruption, recycled fertilisers, and matching regional resources with demand to replace mineral oil.
+This applies also to plant protection products like orange essential oil and Clitoria extracts, vibrational disruption, recycled fertilisers, and matching regional resources with demand to replace conventional manure.

 Mathilde Calmels from IFOAM Organics Europe closed the first session of the second day with a presentation of the development European roadmaps for the reduction of controversial inputs.
 She reported on national workshops with farmers, advisors and scientists that have been organised to discuss the alternatives developed by RELACS.
 While alternatives to copper, mineral oils and nutrients are well acceptable based on current knowledge, residues and impurities remain bottlenecks.
 Compatibility with organic principles must be ensured.